-In 1977 the Society raised funds to build the present Gallery which it managed until 1994 when it became part of Te Manawa Museums Trust.
-Te Manawa Art Society continues to own, add to and assist in displaying its part of the permanent collection, which is housed and curated by Te Manawa.
+In 1977 the Society raised funds to build the present Gallery, which it managed until 1994, when it became part of Te Manawa Museums Trust.
+Te Manawa Art Society continues to own, add to and assist in displaying its part of the permanent collection, now known as the Manawatū Art Collection which is housed and curated by Te Manawa.

-In the Te Manawa shop you can buy cards of works from the collection and the publication Collectively Speaking celebrating the Society’s 50th anniversary.
-It depicts 50 of the works, lists the entire collection and tells the story of the Art Society and the Gallery.
+In the Te Manawa shop you can buy cards of works from the collection.
+The publication Collectively Speaking celebrates the Society’s 50th anniversary, lists the entire collection, depicts 50 of the works in it, and tells the story of the Art Society and Gallery.

-To find out more about becoming a Te Manawa Art Society Member, Download the Art Society Membership Brochure
+To find out more about becoming a Te Manawa Museum Society Member, download the Te Manawa Museum Society membership form.

 The Science Centre Inc was the third society that helped found Te Manawa and has a strong interest in promoting science and science exhibitions.
 It has helped Te Manawa develop home-grown exhibitions with a strong science focus.